ranandraj/powerbi/datasets/SemiStructured_CSV_JSON_XML/README.md

-# Power BI Lab: CSV with Embedded JSON and XML
+# CSV with Embedded JSON and XML

 ## Purpose